TritonDataCenter/node-artedi/docs/API.md

 });
 ```
 ### collector.histogram(opts) : Histogram
-Creates a new Histogram object with the given options (incl. labels).
-This call
+Creates a new Histogram object with the given options (incl. labels and
-is idempotent. `opts` must include 'help' and 'name' fields, and may optionally
+buckets).
+This call is idempotent. `opts` must include 'help' and 'name' fields,
-include a 'labels' object.
+and may optionally include a 'labels' object and/or a buckets array.

 Example:
 ```javascript